-AB 1178 seeks to improve access to antipsychotic medications for Medi-Cal patients who have a SMI by removing existing unnecessary barriers by:
+AB 1178 seeks to improve access to crucial medications for Medi-Cal patients who have a SMI by:

-- Removing the prior authorization requirement for one year after the initial prescription is approved and allowing automatic approval of prior authorization if the critical medication was dispensed in the prior year to a person over 18 years of age and is not under the transition jurisdiction of the juvenile court. - Allowing a 90-day supply of medication for treatment of SMI if the person is over age 18, who is not under the transition jurisdiction of the juvenile court, has met prior authorization, step therapy or fail first requirements, and has filled a 30-day supply of the prescription in the previous 90 days. - Allowing a pharmacist to dispense an early refill for lost or stolen critical medications for SMI and for an early refill of prescriptions with less than seven days of remaining therapy.
+- Removing the prior authorization requirement for one year after an initial prescription is approved and allowing automatic approval of prior authorization if the medication was dispensed in the prior year to a person over 18 years of age and is not under the transition jurisdiction of the juvenile court. - Allowing a 90-day supply of medication for treatment of SMI if the person is over age 18, has met prior authorization, step therapy or fail first requirements, and has filled a 30-day supply of the prescription in the previous 90 days. - Allowing a pharmacist to dispense an early refill for lost or stolen medication and for an early refill of prescriptions with less than seven days of remaining therapy.

 Prior to the emergence of COVID-19, this legislation was vital to address the needs of SMI patients who are enrolled in Medi-Cal.
 In light of the increased risks SMI patients now face due to COVID-19, AB 1178 is all the more important.
 Studies of state Medicaid programs found psychiatric patients' lack of access to these medications contributes to a higher rate of negative outcomes for this population including increased emergency room visits, hospitalizations, homelessness or incarceration.
-In addition, these negative outcomes are further exacerbated across racial and ethnic demographics.
-In California, 32.4 percent of psychiatric patients reported at least one medication access problem and 57.9 percent experienced an access problem that led to a negative outcome.
-Under the best of circumstances, our current health care system and criminal justice institutions are not properly equipped for these patients let alone during a pandemic.
+In addition, these negative outcomes are further exacerbated across racial and ethnic demographics.1 In California, 32.4 percent of psychiatric patients reported at least one medication access problem and 57.9 percent experienced an access problem that led to a negative outcome2.
+Under the best of circumstances, our current healthcare system and criminal justice institutions are not properly equipped for these patients let alone during a pandemic.
 Increasing psychiatric patients' access to these medications has the potential to reduce the strain on our health care and other institutions.